-Hummus Bar is a great spot on the go, and for a large delicious gluten free vegan lunch that costed only 10e for 2 of us visit Napfényes Étterem és Cukrászda!
-For tasty and cheap chinese food check out Tao!
+Hummus Bar is a great spot on the go, and for a large delicious gluten free vegan lunch that cost only 10e for 2 of us visit Napfényes Étterem és Cukrászda!
+For tasty and cheap Chinese food check out Tao!

 GREAT MARKET HALL

 Speaking about food, another great spot in Budapest is the Great Market Hall, where you can, besides buying groceries, enjoy sightseeing as well.
 It is located on Vámház krt.
 1-3, near Danube.
 For a touristy spot, prices are quite affordable and the choice of groceries is okay as well.
 Also, it’s quite an adventure talking to the vendors about food in English!

 If you are more of a tea person, there is a great hidden place with not so many tourists – Sirius Teaház.
 It is a tea house in the street Bródy Sándor 13 with interesting interior and more than 70 types of tea.
 Cozy atmosphere, great tea with cookies and the fact that it is not easy to spot, makes Sirius tea house a real pearl to discover.